 There seems to be no middle ground when it comes to humans killing wildlife; some people love doing it, and others find it abhorrent.
 In this article, we'll dig deeper into the controversy over hunting—specifically trophy game hunting on the African continent.

-Cecil and Walter
+Cecil the Lion and Walter Palmer

 Palmer, hiding in the branches of a tree, shot the animal with a crossbow bolt, but only succeeded in wounding it.
 No doubt Cecil suffered until he was finished off almost two days later.

 There was a ferocious backlash when images of a grinning Palmer kneeling beside his kill appeared on the internet.
-But Walter Palmer had done nothing illegal under Zimbabwe’s wildlife protection laws.
+But, Walter Palmer had done nothing illegal under Zimbabwe’s wildlife protection laws.
 He was simply using a system that thousands of other hunters use.

 Possible Corruption in Africa’s Big Game Industry